-- To add more drawing strokes to the selection, press and hold the Shift key and either click or draw a lasso around the strokes you want to select. - By default, you can only select artwork in the currently selected layer.
-You can select artwork from any visible layer by holding the Ctrl (Windows/Linux) or (macOS) key. - You can select all the drawing strokes in the drawing by select Edit > Select All from the top menu or by press ing Ctrl + A (Windows/Linux) or $\mathbb{H}$ + A (macOS).
+- To add more drawing strokes to the selection, press and hold the Shift key and either click or draw a lasso around the strokes you want to select. - If you prefer drawing a rectangle rather than a lasso to select artwork, click on the Lasso button in the Tool Properties view and select Marquee. - You can select all the drawing strokes in the drawing by select Edit > Select All from the top menu or by press ing Ctrl + A (Windows/Linux) or $\mathbb{H}$ + A (macOS).